Public Speaking Group

 What will I do in this group?

 In groups it’s often hard to decide what to do in the beginning.
-That’s why we’ve already set up a few goals so your group can get started right away.
-Of course you are free to change or add new goals.
+That’s why we’ve already set up a few topics so your group can get started right away.
+Of course you are free to change or add new topics.
 It’s your practice group after all!

 1. How to structure your speech